Adobe-CEP/Samples/PProPanel/ReadMe.md

 # Premiere Pro panels

-*Last updated April 2020, current released version = Premiere Pro 14.1, also known as "Premiere Pro 2020".*
+*Last updated October 2020, current released version = Premiere Pro 14.4, also known as "Premiere Pro 2020".*

-## Premiere 14.1 : API Improvements
+## Premiere Pro 14.0 : API Improvements

-We've added APIs for Premiere Pro Productions.
+### Colorspace control

+Panels can now get and set the colorspace in use by projectItems, and sequences.

+### System compatibility reports

+Panels can generate the same system and project reports that PPro does; useful for troubleshooting.

 ## Create panels for Premiere Pro